Back to blog

 What is a residential proxy?

 A residential proxy routes your internet traffic through real home IP addresses assigned by ISPs to actual devices.
-These IPs appear as legitimate residential users to websites, complete with accurate location data and device information.
-This makes them perfect for web scraping, managing multiple eCommerce accounts, and monitoring SEO performance.

 How residential proxies work?